-We train the simple RNN model shown in Fig.~\ref{fig:rnncell} through different optimizers, including SGD, Adam, Momentum~\cite{qian1999momentum}, RMSProp~\cite{tieleman2012lecture} and AdaGrad~\cite{duchi2011adaptive}.
-We compare our ADMMiRNN with these commonly-used optimizers in training loss and test loss and display our experimental results on MNIST in Fig.~\ref{fig:train_loss comparison} and Fig.~\ref{fig:test_loss comparison} respectively.
-Fig.~\ref{fig:train_loss comparison} and Fig.~\ref{fig:test_loss comparison} indicate that ADMMiRNN converges faster than the other optimziers.
-ADMMiRNN gets a more smooth loss curve while the loss curves of other optimizers shake a lot.
+We train the simple RNN model shown in Fig.\ref{fig:rnncell} through different optimizers, including SGD, Adam, Momentum~\cite{qian1999momentum}, RMSProp~\cite{tieleman2012lecture} and AdaGrad~\cite{duchi2011adaptive}.
+We compare our ADMMiRNN with these commonly-used optimizers in the loss and accuracy and display our experimental results on MNIST in Fig.\ref{fig:loss comparison} and Fig.~\ref{fig:accuracy comparison} respectively.
+Both Fig.~\ref{fig:loss comparison} and Fig.\ref{fig:accuracy comparison} indicate that ADMMiRNN converges faster than the other optimziers.
+ADMMiRNN gets a smoother loss curve while the loss curves of other optimizers shake a lot.
 This means ADMMiRNN trains models in a relatively stable process.
-Besides, ADMMiRNN gets a much more promising training loss and test loss.
-These results not only prove that ADMMiRNN could converge in RNN tasks but also confirm that ADMMiRNN is a much powerful tool than traditional gradient-based optimizers in deep learning.
+Besides, ADMMiRNN gets much lower training loss and test loss as well as promising training and test accuracy.
+These results prove that ADMMiRNN could converge in RNN tasks and confirm that ADMMiRNN is a much more powerful tool than traditional gradient-based optimizers in deep learning.